revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 ![Medium](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Project%203%20(2).jpg)
 <details><summary> <b>Show Answer</b> </summary>

-**Ans:**  A namespace is a way to provide unique name for each and every object in python.
+- A namespace is a way to provide unique name for each and every object in python.
 An object can be a variable or a method.
 There are three types of namespace present in python:
 i) **Local Namespace:** the variable names defined in a class, function, loop or in any block of code are comes under local namespace.
 These variables cannot be accessed by outer Namespace in python.
 Local namespace can access the global namespace objects and built-in namespace..

 ii) **Global Namespace:** the object name that are defined in a main program or in a module comes under global namespace.
 These are outside any function or block of code.
 It can access the builtin namespace objects.

 iii) **Built-in Namespace:** it contains the names of built-in methods and variables.
 It can be a datatype, exceptions and methods like print() & input().

-Example:
+**Example**:

 ```
 def student(name):
     new_name ="rohit"   #local namespace